Calls for Submission

 Deadline: August 31

-The thirteenth-annual festival will screen in Seattle, Washington in early 2018.
+The fourteenth-annual festival will screen in Seattle, Washington in early 2019.
 We're looking forward to this year's excellent submissions from around the world, and wanted to let you know about it too!

 We're looking for animated or live-action submissions in science fiction (examples: futuristic stories, space adventure, technological speculation, social experiments, utopia and dystopia) and fantasy (examples: sword and sorcery, folklore, urban fantasy, magic, mythic adventure).
 We welcome submissions that step outside the boundaries of reality and inspire a sense of wonder.